Skip to Content

 As senior living development advisors, we’ve been engaged to assist with board education and alignment as part of strategic planning and master planning services for clients around the country.
 What we’ve found is that the best outcomes come about when both parties understand their roles in the decision-making process, come to a single consensus about the future of their organization, and stay transparent during implementation to keep each other accountable to the common goal.
 A terrible feeling for any CEO or board is to get a million dollars into the design development process for a $16 million project just to be told the organization can only support an $8 million project.

-Bottom line: Don’t engage a senior living architect without C-suite and board alignment first.
+Bottom line: Don’t engage a senior living architect without executive leadership and board alignment first.
 If there is no common goal, or the goal isn’t the same for the board and management, then all the effort for master planning will be useless.
 All it will do is waste time, money, and emotional investment in a project that will either be scrapped or struggle the entire way through the design and development process.

 Mistake #2: Misrepresenting the scope of work